A True Story

 on Feb 9, 2021

 I still remember that night in 2011 as if it were yesterday.
 That night, I was feeling high in spirits like teenagers in a rock concert.
 In my excitement, I switched on my Dad's computer here at home and began listening to Catholic hymns.
 The hymns moved me so deeply that I sang alongside the computer recordings.
 As I enjoyed the hymns, Mum came into my room to find out why I was singing aloud.
-She found that behaviour abnormal.
+She found my behaviour abnormal.

 Mum must have annoyed me for interfering with my excitement because as soon as she began talking to me, I picked a bottle of water, left home and went to a neighbouring place where I continued talking aloud to myself.
 I really was feeling high, but not as a result of taking drugs or alcohol.
 It was a natural high I felt occasionally due to bipolar disorder - a mental illness I used to suffer from before Jesus healed me.

-Unbeknownst to me, there happened to have been a man who was observing me that night as I talked to myself while moving about like a hen that has just laid an egg.
+Unbeknownst to me, there happened to have been a man who was observing me that night as I talked to myself while moving about like a hen that had just laid an egg.
 When I eventually spotted the man, I approached him and greeted him cordially.
 But alas!
 The man suddenly turned hostile towards me.

 Although I was dressed smartly in a tie, the man mistook me for a thief.
 He thought I was plotting to steal from someone or commit a crime in the area.
 I tried to appease him by informing him I was a resident of the area and that my home was not far from where we were.
 But he still couldn't take me at my word.
 He continued interrogating me in a stern, harsh manner like a policeman.